Introduction

 Finding a licensed and insured demolition contractor to help you out is the best and wise way to take down your house.
 They’ll arrange a meeting with you at the site and will definitely discuss what options you have and which method you must opt.
 Get proposals and estimates in writing from at least three contractors so that you can compare them and go for the best.

-2. Get your House Inspected
+2. Get Your House Inspected

 Get your house inspected by your building contractor before they start with wrecking process.
 Most states have kept mandatory that old homes or structures must be inspected prior to demolition for the presence of: